pvcraven/big-data-class/source/assignments/paper_2_prework/paper_2_prework.rst

 * Do you show in the outline where you will cite items?
 * Do you have at least one additional source that you've pulled into your outline discussion?
 (Not a raw data source.)
 * Do you have a bibliography that cites the data that you used?
 And any other background info?s
+* Do you also have the supporting Excel files you are turning in?